 Find out more here: SEASECS

 This conference is aimed to encourage undergraduate students to learn more about the European Union as well as interact with other students and professors who have various expertise in this field.
-Dates for the event are April 6 and 7, 2017.
+The Conference will be held April 5-6, 2018 at Scripps College in Claremont, California.
+Find out more here: Claremont UC Undergraduate Research

 Find out more here: UC